cweagans/composer-patches/README.md

 ## Support notes

-* Beginning in 2.x, only PHP 8 will be supported.
+* Beginning in 2.x, only PHP 8 and Composer 2 will be supported.
 If you need PHP 5 or PHP 7 support, use a 1.x release.
 * 1.x is mostly unsupported, but bugfixes and security fixes will still be accepted.
   1.7.0 will be the last minor release in the 1.x series.
 * Beginning in 2.x, the automated tests will not allow us to use language features